Skip to main content

 Status: Closed

-Almost 40,000 people get HIV in the U.S. each year and almost all infections occur via sexual contact, especially male-to-male contact.
-The number of new infections has decreased slightly each year; however, we need other HIV prevention tools, including an effective HIV vaccine, to better protect people from HIV infection.
-An HIV vaccine is the best long-…
+Almost 40,000 people get HIV in the U.S. each year and almost all occur via sexual contact, especially male-to-male contact.
+The number of new infections has decreased slightly each year, however, we need other HIV prevention tools, such as developing a greatly, effective HIV vaccine, to better reduce HIV infections.
+SCREENING AND EDUCATION: 1.
+Consent will…

 Read More